Vegan Gluten-Free Waffles

 I also threw in some brown rice flour which I love because I knew it would make the waffles crispy.
 Some oat flour, which always adds a fresh, clean taste and lots of healthy goodness, also went in.
 The waffles turned out beautifully although they did take almost twice as long to get perfectly done in the waffle iron than my whole-wheat waffles usually take.
 We polished them off with some of the Apricot-Walnut Syrup left over from the previous Saturday’s crepes.

-Here’s the recipe now.
+Here’s the recipe now for my vegan and gluten-free waffles.
 Enjoy, all!

 - Dry ingredients: